icebound777/PMR-Plando-Validator/README.md

 * Setting a chapter's boss to `null`, or excluding a given chapter entirely, results in the seed generator setting the boss battle itself according to given settings
 * Placing any boss at all will cause a warning, unless you set all bosses and use each boss exactly once.
 This is due to the possibility of having a boss appear multiple times in the same seed, which is dependent on the settings.
 This should work just fine during `Progressive Scaling`, but may behave weirdly with any other difficulty setting

+### Required Spirits

+Type: list
+Schema: `"X"` (string) or `X` (number)
+Values:

+* `"X"`: name of star spirit.
+Allowed values: `"Eldstar", "Mamar", "Skolar", "Muskular", "Misstar", "Klevar", "Kalmar"`
+* alternatively: `X`: number of chapter.
+Allowed range: `1-7`

+Examples: `"Mamar", "Muskular", "Kalmar"`, `2, 4, 7`, `"Mamar", "Muskular", 7`
+Notes:

+* The required spirits get ignored if the seed settings don't set `Require Specific Spirits`, or if all 7 spirits are set as required
+* Will always cause a warning, as having `Require Specific Spirits` active and setting more spirits here than are required to open Star Way will have the spirits set here overwrite the number of spirits required for Star Way
+* Will cause a warning if all 7 spirits are set as required
+* Will cause a warning if the same spirit is set multiple times

 ### Move Costs